-I did the research and apart from the fact that Hurtigruten can send my postcards, I can also send it from Antarctica’s Port Lockroy’s famous shop, post office and museum called as the Penguin Post Office!
-I aim to do it in this world’s most southerly post office so that I can also try doing a (LIVE) video coverage while I’m sending the cards — therefore, let’s hope the weather is good and the MS Fram will dock to this place.
+I did the research and apart from the fact that Hurtigruten can send my postcards, I can also send them from Antarctica’s Port Lockroy’s famous shop, post office, and museum called the Penguin Post Office!
+I aim to do it in this world’s most southerly post office so that I can also try doing a (LIVE) video coverage while I’m sending the cards — therefore, let’s hope the weather is good and MS Fram will dock to this place.

 Anyhow, bottom line is: the 10 postcards WILL be sent from Antarctica and it’s not everyday that you will receive something like this for sure!